OSC/summer-institute-base-web-app/docs/BLENDER.md

 ### 6a.
 Start the image carousel.

-Now that we can submit jobs, step 6 adds an image carousel to the `get /projects/:name` page so that users can see the output of the render job.
+Now that we can submit jobs, step 6 adds an image carousel to the `get '/projects/:name'` page so that users can see the output of the render job.

 The official solution uses the [Bootstrap carousel] library to show the images on the page in a visually pleasing way.

-To complete this step we need to
+To complete this step we need to:
-  * Find all the images on the backend server
+  * Find all the images on the backend server and assign the [Array] to and [instance variable].
   * Use the [Bootstrap carousel] library to display all the images.

 Finding the images is as easy as using the [Dir] module to glob (use wildcards)